1. They’re hard to remember

 Chrome, for example, will fail to translate placeholder text.

-# 13. They don’t work nicely with the browser’s auto completion routine
+# 13. They don’t work well with autocomplete

-The browser’s auto-completion routine populates fields automatically so users won’t know what the values relate to making it hard to check answers.
+The browser’s auto-complete routine populates fields automatically.
+This means users won’t know what the values relate to which makes it hard to check answers.

-# 14. They look like real text in Window’s High Contrast Mode
+# 14. They look like user input in Window’s High Contrast Modee

-In Window’s High Contrast Mode, placeholder text is given a high contrast color which is easily mistaken for a real value.
+In Window’s High Contrast Mode, placeholder text is given a high contrast color which can be easily mistaken for user input.

-Instructional text is crucial content that users need in order to answer questions correctly and efficiently.
+Instructional text is crucial content that users need to answer questions correctly and easily.

-Putting that text above the input gives users constant access to the content they need when they need it no matter the situation.
+Putting that text above the input gives users access to the content they need, when they need it no matter the situation.

 That’s just good design.